Tromso in the fall with foliage colors

 • Average Snowfall: Approximately 30 to 60 cm (12 to 24 inches)

-Number one, while you have a chance of snow in Tromso in November, it typically hasn’t snowed enough to get a full snowpack that you need for various winter sporting activities.
+The biggest one?
+While you have a chance of snow in Tromso in November, it typically hasn’t snowed enough (and stuck around enough) to get the full snowpack that you need for various winter sporting activities, like dog-sledding and snowmobiling.
+Additionally, temporary structures like the Tromso Ice Domes aren’t quite constructed yet.

-November is definitely the harbinger of the Polar Night, which lasts about six weeks in Tromso, when the sun does not rise above the horizon at all during that period.
+November is definitely the harbinger month of the Polar Night, which lasts about six weeks in Tromso, when the sun does not rise above the horizon at all during that period.
+This prelude to the Northern lights dramatically transitions in just 30 days, dropping from about six hours of light a day to about two hours of daylight by the end of November.

 Around the start of November, you see sunrise around 8:30 AM and sunset around 2:30 PM, but by the end of the month, that narrows down to sunrise around 11:30 AM and sunset around 1:30 PM (yes, really!).